Home > Living and Working > Flitwick Community Fridge

 MEMBERSHIP AND HOW TO JOIN

-Since opening in January 2023, Flitwick Community Fridge has grown quickly to meet the needs of local people.
-We're now one of the biggest community fridges in the country, and while we remain committed to keeping the core service open to everyone and free of charge, we have opted to transition to a free membership-only model from the 1st September 2025.
+Since opening in January 2023, Flitwick Community Fridge has grown fast to meet the needs of local people.
+We are now one of the biggest community fridges in the country by volume.
+In August 2025, we brought in a free membership scheme, and our services are now for members only.

-We offer two tiers of membership: Standard and Supported.
+There are two types of membership, Standard and Supported.

 LOCATION AND OPENING TIMES